Spin Coating: Complete Guide to Theory and Techniques

 Choosing a Spin Coating Method

 In general, a dynamic dispense is preferred as it is a more controlled process that gives better substrate-to-substrate variation.
 This is because the solvent has less time to evaporate before the start of spinning and the ramp speed and dispense time is less critical (so long as the substrate has been allowed time to reach the desired rpm).
 A dynamic dispense also uses less ink in general although this does depend upon the wetting properties of the surface.

 The disadvantage of a dynamic dispense is that it becomes increasingly difficult to get compete substrate coverage when using either low spin speeds below 1000 rpm or very viscous solutions.
 This is because there is insufficient centrifugal force to pull the liquid across the surface, and the lower rotation speed also means that there is increased chance that the ink will be dispensed before the substrate has completed a full rotation (at 600 rpm the substrate is rotating once every 0.1 seconds, commensurate with a fast pipette drop).
 As such, Ossila generally recommend using a static dispense at 500 rpm or below and with either technique a possibility in the region between 500 - 1000 rpm.

 Dynamic Dispense Spin Coating Technique

-For the majority of spin coating above 1000 rpm we use a dynamic dispense as standard unless there are any special circumstances or difficulties.
+For the majority of spin coating above 1000 rpm, a dynamic dispense should be used as standard unless there are any special circumstances or difficulties.

-Normally we would use a pipettor to dispense a known amount of solution each time - usually 20 µl for most common substrates/inks on our standard sized (20 x 15 mm) substrates or around 100 µl for our 50 x 50 mm substrates.
+A pipettor is normally used to dispense a known amount of solution each time - usually 20 µl for most common substrates/inks on standard sized (20 x 15 mm) substrates or around 100 µl for 50 x 50 mm substrates.
 However, if there is a problem with wetting then increasing the volume may help.